Privacy Policy

 Website

-The website is used for a range of purposes of which many require the provision of personal information: the submission of job applications, purchases through the online shop, subscription to e-newsletters, cash donations to the Foundation, Venues and Education bookings, registration on the National Monument to Migration and payment of membership fees.
+The Museum has a corporate website which has a link to this Privacy Policy.
+The website is used for a range of purposes of which many require the provision of personal information: the submission of job applications, purchases through the online shop, subscription to e-newsletters, cash donations to the Foundation, Education bookings, registration on the National Monument to Migration and payment of membership fees.
 Personal details are maintained securely through its customer relationships platform.

 From time to time, the Museum invites people to submit comments, stories, and photographs on the website.
 Although it encourages them not to identify individuals, the stories may contain personal information.
 When inviting such contributions, users are advised as to the purpose to which the material will be put.